Skip to Content

 Some of the bird noises and movements from the Music and Movement section could also be incorporated.
 This can be especially fun on a windy day.

-The study of birds can also help children understand different environments in which animals live, such as jungles, forests, polar regions, deserts, farms and even in homes as pets.
+Learning about birds also introduces children to various environments where animals live, such as jungles, forests, polar regions, deserts, farms, and even homes as pets.

-Here are more fun preschool themes to explore.
+Here are some more fun preschool themes to explore.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.